 Photos from the Scene

 Photos from the scene can also be used to disprove a defendant’s assertions regarding the cause of a crash.
-For instance, an at-fault defendant may allege that an accident was actually caused by poor road conditions.
+For instance, an at-fault defendant may allege that poor road conditions actually caused an accident.
 In that case, photos from the scene showing adequate road conditions may be used to disprove the defendant’s theory as to how the accident happened.

 Victims should always take photos at the scene of an accident if possible.
 Our team can help evaluate photos from the scene of your accident during a free case review.

 After any injurious accident, a police officer should visit the scene to draft an official accident report.
-Accident reports are often the first documents analyzed by lawyers and insurance companies when determining fault for a crash.
+Accident reports are often the first documents lawyers and insurance companies analyze when determining fault for a crash.
 The following information may be provided in an officer’s report:

 - Names and contact information for all drivers involved

 - Information regarding the property damaged by the crash

 - An officer’s personal notes regarding the cause of a crash